mjfrigaard/sharing-your-work/manuscript/chapter2.md

 Computers and their peripheral technologies help researchers in almost every discipline research, record, analyze, review, and publish their work.
 So odds are if you're doing research in graduate school, you'll be using your computer a lot.

-*I already know how to use my computer--I do it everyday...*
+*I already interact with my computer a lot...I got this.*

 Most people interact with their computers using a [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface) or GUI (pronounced 'gooey').
 GUI's are quick and easy to learn because the operating system or software application environment usually mimics an actual physical space (i.e., desktops, folders, documents).
 If a new task is needed, an additional software application gets installed in this virtual environment to perform that specific function.
 Below is a list of standard computer tasks, and the associated software GUIs (point-and-click):